 The cons of not starting early is that kids will fall behind technically from the players who are playing more…

-Although, if they are the kid who is just faster than most (i.e., naturally athletic) then they can hang in there and catch up in middle school. (assuming they remain a natural athlete, which is usually the case).
+Although, if they are the kid who is just faster than most (i.e., naturally athletic) then they can hang in there and catch up in middle school.

-You just don’t want to wait till you’re 13+ years old because it takes a few years for all the basics to be firm and it takes several years to be great at the simple things.
+You don’t want to wait till you’re 13+ years old because it takes a few years for all the basics to be firm.

 When is it too late?

-I’m not saying you have to do Private Individual Lessons month after month for 2 + years…
+I’m not saying you have to do private individual lessons month after month for 2 + years…

 Will privates help?